-All allegations made against staff, supply staff, contractors and volunteers should be reported immediately to the headteacher who will then contact the Designated Officer and Chief Education Officer.
+All allegations made against staff, supply staff, contractors and volunteers should be reported immediately to the headteacher who will then contact the Designated Officer and Chief Education Officer or Trust Safeguarding Lead.
 Complaints about the headteacher should be reported to the Chief Education Officer who will then contact the Designated Officer.
-The headteacher/Chief Education Officer will then act as the case manager.
+The headteacher will then act as the case manager.
+The Chief Education Officer will act as the case manager if the allegation is against the Headteacher.

-In situations where a member of the Central Team is the subject of an allegation, they must be reported to the Chief Executive Officer in the first instance.
+In situations where a member of the Central Services Team is the subject of an allegation, they must be reported to the Chief Executive Officer in the first instance.
 The Chief Executive Officer will allocate a suitable case manager.
 Concerns relating to the Chief Executive Officer, or a Trustee must be reported directly to the Chair of the Trust Board.
-Concerns about the Chair of the Trust Board must be reported directly to the Chair of the Standards and Curriculum Sub-Committee.
+Concerns about the Chair of the Trust Board must be reported directly to the Vice-Chair of the Trust Board.